bwsw/cs-vault-server/docs/logic.md

 The processing of account creation event consists of the following steps: <br />
   * a) get the account users <br />
-  * b) get a tag list of each user and select only token tags <br />
+  * b) get a tag list of each user and select only vault tags <br />
-  * с) if the list of tokens is empty or does not contain both account tokens ('RO' token and 'RW' token): <br />
+  * с) if the list of tokens is empty or does not contain both vault tokens ('RO' token, 'RW' token, 'vaultPrefix', 'vaultUrl'): <br />
     * 1) try to retrieve account tokens from zookeeper <br />
     * 2) if the tokens don't exist: <br />
       * a) the tokens are created in vault <br />
       * b) zookeeper nodes are created for keeping account tokens <br />
       * c) write the vault tokens to zookeeper (in case of an exception, the tokens will be revoked) <br />
+    * 3) create 'vaultPrefix' or 'vaultUrl' tags if it does not exist <br />
-    * 3) write the tokens in CloudStack as user tags for each user <br />
+    * 4) write the tag in CloudStack as user tags for users which do not have all tags for vault data  <br />

 The processing of user creation event consists of the following steps: <br />
   * a) get an user account <br />